Reserve Matching with Thresholds: An Impossibility Result

-In \cref{impossibility result}, we proved that it is impossible to satisfy both the maximality axioms and the universal domain constraint at the same time.
-In \cref{possibility result}, we gave a restricted domain in which not only both maximality axioms are satisfied but also all of the vaccines are assigned to beneficiaries.
-Thus far, we treated the axiom of maximality in beneficiary assignments as a hard constraint.
+Thus far, we treated the desideratum of maximum in beneficiary assignments as a hard constraint.
 However, one other possible solution is to find an allocation that assigns the maximum number of vaccines possible, and maximizes the number of beneficiaries under that constraint.
-That is, we find an allocation that is maximal in beneficiary assignment among the allocations that are maximal in resource allocation.
-We call this desideratum by the illustrative name of \emph{max-in-max}.
+That is, we find an allocation that is maximum in beneficiary assignment among the allocations that are maximum in resource allocation.
+We call this desideratum by the illustrative name of \emph{max-in-max}. } { The generality of the threshold reserve model comes from the fact that it does not impose any restrictions on the universal domain.
+Therefore, we focus on compromising from one of the optimality desiderata.
+A possible solution for overcoming the impossibility result is to compromise from the maximum in beneficiary assignment desideratum and to find an allocation that assigns the maximum number of vaccines possible, and maximizes the number of beneficiaries under that constraint.
+That is, we find an allocation that is maximum in beneficiary assignment among the allocations that are maximum in resource allocation.
+We call this desideratum by the illustrative name of \emph{max-in-max}. }